tian0/membership-nft/design_pattern_decisions.md

    [ERC721.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v2.5.0/contracts/token/ERC721/ERC721.sol)
     Openzepellin's ERC721 was implemented via inheritance to issue a membership token with no monetary value and whose approvals could be restricted such that these memberships are not transferrable, thus avoiding a secondary market for the membership if there were ever a price set by the owner.
 Notice the _mint() function is called upon enrolling new members but approve() is not.
 When a member is removed, the _burn() function assigns their tokenId to the burn address.

-   A kill function was implemented to allow the contract owner to call selfdestruct from their designated address
+   A kill function was implemented to allow the contract owner to call selfdestruct from their designated address:

     ```bash
     function kill()